Early Years and Childcare

 We provide a comprehensive training programme for registered early years and childcare providers to assist them in meeting the needs of children in their care.
 We also work closely with health colleagues to support the needs of those children who have very complex needs and potentially life limiting conditions.

-Portage Home Visitors are employed by Peterborough City Council to support children and families within their local community
+The Early Years SEN Specialist and Portage Service Home Visitors are employed by Peterborough City Council to support children and families within their local community

-The key purpose of the Portage Service is to provide a framework of support to families with pre-school children with additional needs/disabilities.
-The Portage service includes:
+The key purpose of the Early Years SEN Specialist and Portage Service is to provide a framework of support to families with pre-school children with additional needs/disabilities.
+The Early Years SEN Specialist and Portage Service includes:

 - regular home visiting